Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Introduction

-Recent advances in acoustic mapping and localization using distributed processing \cite{Cakmak2022, Grinstein2023} or deep learning \cite{DiazGuerra2021, Grinstein2023} require a full SRP map, where the non-exhaustive search approaches described above are not immediately applicable.
-Few studies \cite{dmochowski2007generalized, grondin2019svd, dietzen2021low} aim to construct a full SRP map at a reduced computational cost: In \cite{dmochowski2007generalized}, instead of searching over space, the search is performed over TDOAs, at each of which the SRP map is updated for all corresponding candidate locations.
-In \cite{grondin2019svd}, a low-rank approximation of the SRP matrix is proposed.
-In our previous work \cite{dietzen2021low}, we have introduced a low-complexity SRP approach based on Nyquist-Shannon sampling and interpolation.
+Recent advances in acoustic mapping and localization using distributed processing \cite{Cakmak2022, Grinstein2023} or deep learning \cite{DiazGuerra2021, Grinstein2023} require a {fine SRP map over the entire search space}, where the non-exhaustive search approaches described above are not immediately applicable. {In this work, we therefore consider the problem of constructing a fine SRP map at a {scalable} computational cost {to enable a more favourable trade-off between complexity and performance as compared to conv.
+FD-SRP and conv.
+TD-SRP.} This problem has previously been addressed in \cite{grondin2019svd, dietzen2021low}.} In \cite{grondin2019svd}, a low-rank approximation of the SRP matrix is proposed.
+In our previous work \cite{dietzen2021low}, we have introduced a low-complexity SRP approach based on Nyquist-Shannon sampling and interpolation. {In this approach, the bottleneck for complexity reduction is typically posed by the interpolation operation.}